abdullah-erturk/pmas/README.md

 ## 📋 Activation Methods Explained

 ### 1️⃣ TSF Activation
-This method permanently activates Windows and Office products that can be activated by phone using the MAK-RETAIL-OEM method.
+This method permanently activates Windows and Office products that can be activated by phone using the MAK-RETAIL-OEM-ESU (ESU License is only valid for Windows 10) method.

 If there is no internet connection during use, the license is assigned using the KMS License method, and its validity period is over 4000 years.
 > 🔶 **The TSF method requires an internet connection.**